 Students should know that online Islamic studies programs are usually designed for religious leaders or scholars, often of Christian background, who would like to expand their knowledge of other religions.
 Students who would like to enroll in a broader, more holistic Islamic studies program may want to look into campus-based programs, which are usually offered at the graduate level.
 Students may also consider fully online bachelor's programs in related fields, such as interdisciplinary studies, or comparative cultural studies.

-Online Master's Degree in Islamic Studies Overview
+Master's Degree in Islamic Studies

 Many Islamic studies programs are offered as a supplement to a broad, Christian-based theological training.
 Students in these programs typically study Islam to gain a more thorough knowledge of the Islamic faith to aid their future missions.

-Program Information and Requirements
+Information and Requirements

 Setup for Islamic studies programs at the master's level varies from purely distance-based education to hybrid programs that require at least 50% of the courses to be taken on-campus.
 Students enrolling in this program should have a bachelor's degree, preferably in historical theology, biblical languages or other Christian studies.
-The online portion of the program engages students through e-mail and online discussion groups, with assignments submitted electronically.
+The online portion of the program engages students through email and online discussion groups, with assignments submitted electronically.

 List of Common Islamic Studies Courses